 Here is an incredible view of the Moon in all its fantastic detail.
 All those mountain ranges, valleys, craters and other features stand out in stark relief in an image that resembles the Full Moon.
-(Continues below image).

-In fact, most lunar features become impossible to discern at Full Moon because the Sun is then shining directly down onto the side facing us and so there are no shadows to reveal such detail.
+Despite all the detail, most lunar features become impossible to discern at Full Moon because the Sun is then shining directly down onto the side facing us and so there are no shadows to reveal such detail.
 But the dramatic lunar features do stand out at other phases of the Moon when the Sun is casting shadows.
 Different parts of the Moon are better seen at different phases, depending on the angle of sunlight.
 The changing scenes make for fascinating viewing through a telescope.

 No other body in the universe can be observed in as much detail by astronomers as the Moon because it lies so close.
 A casual glance through a telescope will reveal that it is covered with craters, the scars of ancient asteroid impacts.
-There are so many that you could spend a lifetime observing them all.
+There are so many that you could spend a lifetime observing the Moon.
 Many people do, watching their changing appearance from night to night as the Sun shines at different angles.

 But it is difficult for a beginner to know where to start and what to see.
-Skymania has come up with a “Top 50″ that make a useful observer’s list to check through.
+Skymania has come up with a “Top 50” that make a useful observer’s list to check through.
 Some are a lot bigger and easier to spot than others, but it will hopefully be fun to try.
 You can download a check sheet here!
 (PDF file).